-There has been no change in the Company's internal control over financial reporting during the quarter ended March 28, 2015, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+There has been no change in the Company's internal control over financial reporting during the quarter ended March 26, 2016, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+The Wolfson acquisition was migrated to the corporate ERP and financial reporting application instance in the quarter ended June 27, 2015.